88-degrees/Book-of-Changes/appendix01s1.md

 ###### p.
 223

 its correct place.
-(Its subject) occupies the God-(given) position, and falls into no distress or failure;--(his) action will be brilliant.
+(Its subject) occupies the God-(given) position, and falls into no distress or failure; -- (his) action will be brilliant.

 <a name="fr_135"></a>[XI](#fn_135).
 'The little come and the great gone in [**Tài ䷊**](e6b3b0tai.md), and its indication that there will be good fortune with progress and success' show to us heaven and earth in communication with each other, and all things in consequence having free course, and (also) the high and the low, (superiors and inferiors), in communication with one another, and possessed by the same aim.
 The inner (trigram) is made up of the strong and undivided lines, and the outer of the weak and divided; the inner is (the symbol of) strength, and the outer of docility; the inner (represents) the superior man, and the outer the small man.
 (Thus) the way of